 Conduct and attendance Policy: BCIT is committed to creating and maintaining an environment that is conductive to learning.
 In doing so, students are expected to conduct themselves appropriately at all times, respecting other people's rights, property, environment, health and safety, and are held responsible for their own and collective actions.
-See page 2 of the 1999 Full-time Calendar for more information about this policy.
+See the 2000 Full-time Calendar for more information about this policy.